false/TableViewSectionHeaderAutoLayout/README.md

-# TableViewSectionHeaderAutoLayout
+# TableViewSectionHeaderAutoLayout - Table View Section Headers Auto Layout

-Table View Section Headers Auto Layout
+Demo project on how to set up auto layout section headers for a table view